TheIceCreamBear/TheIceCreamBear/README.md

 # Joseph Terribile (aka.
 TheIceCreamBear)
 My name is Joseph, and I have been writing code since late 2015.
-I am a (future as of writing) graduate from the University of Central Florida, with a B.S. in Computer Science, awarded in August 2022.
+I am a graduate from the University of Central Florida, with a B.S. in Computer Science, awarded in August 2022.

 ## Projects
 Some of the projects I have worked on: